-A student who arrives to the Performing Arts Center after Community Gathering has begun at 8:15 AM is considered tardy.
-On Wednesday, students who arrive after 8:50 AM must sign in and are considered tardy.
+Students who arrive after the start of Community Gathering or Chapel are considered tardy.
 Epiphany strongly discourages tardiness, which is a detriment to student learning.
-Once a student accumulates 5 instances of tardiness to school, the student will receive an automatic lunch detention for each subsequent tardy.
+Once a student accumulates 5 instances of unexcused tardiness to school, the student will receive an automatic lunch detention for the fifth tardy and each subsequent tardy.
 Continued tardiness to school will result in a parent/student conference with the Divisional Director.
 Students arriving late for school must report to the Main Office for an admittance slip.